PowerCell46/Fitness-Pro-Gym-React-Project/README.md

 ## Technology Stack

-The project is built using the **MERN stack**—MongoDB for the database, Express for the backend, React for the frontend, and Node.js for server-side scripting.
+The project is built using the **MERN stack**—MongoDB for the Database, Express for the Backend, React for the Frontend, and Node.js for Server-side scripting.
 This modern and robust technology stack ensures a scalable and efficient web application.

 ## Target Audience